SymfonyCasts/messenger/sfcasts/serializer-headers-options.md

-Check out that `symfony_serializer` key. *This* is where you configure the behavior of the serializer: the format - `json`, `xml` or something else, and the `context`, which is an array of options you can pass to the serializer.
+Check out that `symfony_serializer` key. *This* is where you configure the behavior of the serializer: the format - `json`, `xml` or something else, and the `context`, which is an array of options for the serializer.

 Of course, you can *also* create a totally *custom* serializer service.
-And if you have the *opposite* workflow to what we just described - one where your app *consumes* messages that were sent to Rabbit from some *other* system - a custom serializer is *exactly* what you'll need.
+And if you have the *opposite* workflow to what we just described - one where your app *consumes* messages that were sent to Rabbit from some *other* system - a custom serializer is *exactly* what you need.
 Let's talk about that next.